rcarrata/rcarrata.github.io/_posts/2020-10-23-ocp4_shard_same_node.md

 ---
 layout: post
-title: Multiple Route Shardings in the same node in a On-Premise Openshift 4
+title: Multiple Route Shardings in the same node in a On-Premise OpenShift 4
 date: 2020-10-23
 type: post
 published: true
 status: publish
 categories:
-- Openshift
+- OpenShift
 tags: []
 author: rcarrata
 comments: true
 ---

-How to run a Route Sharding in the same Openshift nodes in a On-premise installation (UPI or IPI)?
+How to run a Route Sharding in the same OpenShift nodes in a On-premise installation (UPI or IPI)?
 What are the steps for configuring it?

 Let's dig in!